 - Clothes must be clean and in good repair, free of holes, tears, and slashes. - No lettering on shirts or hats except 4-H club names, Winnebago County 4-H, your own farm name, or name of a breed association. - Clothes must be free from violent or drug-related material, or anything that alludes to violations of the 4-H Code of Conduct.
 This includes references to tobacco and alcohol. - Please wear jeans or long pants.
 No shorts or cut-off jeans. - Shirts must have sleeves.
 Sleeves may be short or long. - Midriffs should be fully covered by shirts and pants. - No see-through garments. - Closed-toe shoes must be worn.
 Work boots are preferred. - Horse exhibitors should follow the dress code and safety gear requirements as stated by the horse department. - Dairy exhibitors should wear white jeans or pants in the show ring.

-Please remember that you are representing 4-H. Your attire should reflect favorably on your family, 4-H club, and Winnebago County 4-H. In the show ring you are showing your project that you have worked hard on and in the sale ring you are marketing your project animal and should present a professional appearance to the buyers.
-Your attire should not take away from your animal.
+Please remember that you are representing 4-H. Your attire should reflect favorably on your family, 4-H club, and the Winnebago County 4-H program.

 4-H QUALITY LIVESTOCK AUCTION RULES